Please explore the following funding opportunities available and consider national funding programmes for which you may be eligible.

-- a grace period of up to one year before repayments begin
+- A grace period of up to two years before repayments begins

 We will continue to provide updates on this web page when more information becomes available.
 Please see the Erasmus + website for further information.

 The IMSISS programme is eligible for Student Loans Company/UK Government funding; students must meet the condition of doing half of their master programme in the UK.
 This means that they will need to complete the Mobility 4 period at the University of Glasgow to qualify.

 See further information on the Student Loans Company website.

 The IMSISS programme is eligible for funding from SAAS.

 Scottish students are eligible for fee and maintenance loans.
 Other EU students are eligible for fee loans only.

 The Student Awards Agency Scotland (SAAS) offer a tuition fee loan of up to £5,500 for all eligible full-time taught postgraduate students from non-UK EU countries.